The Generalization Ridge: Information Flow in Natural Language Generation: InfoRidge: Information estimation framework

 We propose InfoRidge, an information-theoretic framework that uses mutual information to quantify how predictive information propagates through transformers layers during training in NLG.

 \paragraph{Motivating Insight.}

-Prior work has shown that internal representations in deep neural networks tend to align most closely with the true data distribution at an intermediate layer~\cite{he2024information}.
-By employing the Wasserstein distance~\cite{villani2008optimal}, this alignment is shown to reach a minimum at a specific depth—referred to as the \emph{generalization funnel layer}.
-At this point, the \emph{Min Wasserstein Generalization Bound}~\cite{he2024information} ensures that the upper bound on the generalization gap—defined as the expected difference between the population and empirical risks—is minimized.
+Prior work has shown that internal representations in deep neural networks tend to align most closely with the true data distribution at an intermediate layer~\citep{he2024information}.
+By employing the Wasserstein distance~\citep{villani2008optimal}, this alignment is shown to reach a minimum at a specific depth—referred to as the \emph{generalization funnel layer}.
+At this point, the \emph{Min Wasserstein Generalization Bound}~\citep{he2024information} ensures that the upper bound on the generalization gap—defined as the expected difference between the population and empirical risks—is minimized.
 This highlights the critical role of intermediate layers in supporting generalization.

+\paragraph{Research Question.} Despite the insight from prior studies of deep neural networks in classification, it remains unclear whether this generalizes to \emph{Transformer-based language models in natural language generation (NLG)}.
+This motivates our central question: \textbf{In NLG, how does information evolve across layers during training, and how are different layers of the network functionally organized to support generalization versus memorization?}

-\paragraph{Hypothesis.} Building on this insight, we hypothesize that there exists a specific intermediate transformer layer that encodes the most generalizable representations for next-token prediction, characterized by maximal mutual information with the target label.
+\paragraph{Hypothesis.} Building on the insight, we hypothesize that there exists a specific intermediate transformer layer that encodes the most generalizable representations for next-token prediction, characterized by maximal mutual information with the target label.
+We refer to this layer as the \textbf{\emph{generalization ridge}}.

 \begin{smartbox}{Hypothesis: Generalization Ridge} There exists an intermediate layer $\ell^* \in \{1, \dots, L\}$ such that the mutual information between the hidden state and the target label peaks at that layer: